hasc-nurse-challenge/hasc-nurse-challenge.github.io/_pages/about.md

 All participants may use the data free of charge under CC license.

 # Team Limits
-The  account per participantmaximum size of a team is 10 participants.
+The  maximum size of a team is 10 participants.

-Submission Limits
+#Submission Limits
 You may submit up to 2 submissions for judging.

 # Competition Timeline